GP career stages in Scotland

 Key organisations in your GP training and career

-To help you navigate your career path, it's useful to know the key organisations involved:
+To help you navigate your career path successfully, it's useful to know the key organisations you'll interact with:

-- General Medical Council (GMC)—The GMC is the independent regulator for all UK doctors.
-You must be registered with the GMC and hold a licence to practise.
+- Function: The GMC is the independent regulator for all UK doctors.
+To work here, you must be registered with them and hold a licence to practise.
+They set the core standards for medical education.

-- British Medical Association (BMA)—The trade union and professional association for UK doctors, providing support on employment matters like contracts, pay, and wellbeing.
+- Function: The BMA is the trade union and professional association for UK doctors.
+They support members on employment matters like contracts, pay, and wellbeing.

 Understanding the roles of these organisations will guide your training and professional development at every stage of your GP career.